rusticstuff/simdutf8/README.md

 returns a `simdutf8::compat::Utf8Error`, which has `valid_up_to()` and `error_len()` methods.
 The first is useful for verification of streamed data.
 The second is useful e.g. for replacing invalid byte sequences with a replacement character.

-It also fails early: errors are checked on-the-fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.
+It also fails early: errors are checked on the fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.
-This comes at a performance penality compared to the `basic` API even if the input is valid UTF-8.
+This comes at a performance penalty compared to the `basic` API even if the input is valid UTF-8.

 ## Implementation selection
 The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the CPU targeted by the compiler supports the fastest available implementation.
-So if you compile with `RUSTFLAGS="-C target-cpu=native"` on a recent x86-64 machine, the AVX 2 implementation is selected at compile time and runtime selection is disabled.
+So if you compile with `RUSTFLAGS="-C target-cpu=native"` on a recent x86-64 machine, the AVX 2 implementation is selected at compile-time and runtime selection is disabled.

 For no-std support (compiled with `--no-default-features`) the implementation is always selected at compile time based on the targeted CPU.
 Use `RUSTFLAGS="-C target-feature=+avx2"` for the AVX 2 implementation or `RUSTFLAGS="-C target-feature=+sse4.2"`